NYC bathtub refinishing

 We refinish bathtubs in apartments and homes across New York City.
-Our pour-on method restores the original look of a porcelain or cast-iron tub in one visit — no demolition, no plumbing work, and no overnight fumes.
+Our pour-on method restores a porcelain or cast-iron tub in one visit — no demolition, no plumbing work, and no overnight fumes.

-Refinishing makes sense when the tub is structurally sound but cosmetically worn: chips, scratches, dull or yellowed enamel, stubborn stains, or hard-water damage.
+Refinishing is the right call when the tub is structurally sound but cosmetically worn:

-Replacing a bathtub in a New York apartment usually means a week of bathroom downtime, tile work, and — in a co-op — a building permit and a certificate of insurance.
-Refinishing takes about three hours and costs a fraction of a full replacement.
+Replacing a tub in a NYC apartment means a week of downtime, tile work, and — in a co-op — a building permit and a COI.
+Refinishing takes about three hours at a fraction of the cost.

 Refinishing is the process of restoring the surface of a bathtub rather than replacing the fixture.
 We sand the existing enamel down to a clean, smooth substrate, then apply a new coat of liquid polymer that self-levels into a glossy finish.
 The result looks and feels like a new tub.